pgpkg/pgpkg/docs/pages/manual.md

 [several pgpkg options for dealing with tests](#transactions-and-testing) which can print more information about them.

+## Other SQL Files

+`pgpkg` will look for filenames ending in `*.sql` in any directory tree containing a `pgpkg.toml` file.
+This means that utility or test data SQL needs to be stored outside such a directory.
+But `pgpkg` is often used in the top-level directory of a project, which makes it difficult to create utility SQL files that end with the `.sql` file extension.

+To resolve this, `pgpkg` recognises a special SQL comment, `--pgpkg-ignore`, that you can include as the first line of an SQL file that you want pgpkg to ignore.
+For example, a file called `createdb.sql` might contain the following:

+    --pgpkg:ignore
+    create database test;

+`pgpkg` will still find this file, but will skip it during all processing.

 ## Transactions

 pgpkg always executes within a single database transaction, regardless of the number of scripts or tests